marymex/QT2_display_csv/README.md

 }
 ```

 At this point you might not be understanding the code of this function.
-You need to look at it carefully and try to understand it as you continue to work on this task.
+You need to look at it carefully and try to understand it as you continue to work on this task (going back and forth in this manual).
 You will be understanding it bit by bit as you go along.
 The next part of the task is implementing the loadCSV() function.
-This function takes the input file name and reads it into data and headers containers.
+This function takes the input file name and reads it into "data" and "headers" containers.
-Later on those two containers will be used to set the model for the tableView widget.
+Later on, those two containers will be used to set the model for the tableView widget.

-That is done in a separate source file "readwrite.cpp".
+That is done in a separate source file - "readwrite.cpp":

 ```sh
 void loadCSV(const QString &filePath, QList<QList<QString> >& data, QList<QString>& headers)